brother-beep/Iris_model_FastAPI/README.md

 2) Create a Virtual Environment
 3) Run this command in the terminal to download the modules : pip install -r requirements.txt
 4) To run the fastapi server run this command  : uvicorn apps : app
 5) To check  weather the model predict well or not run the information.py file.
+6) Or you can go to the url http://127.0.0.1:8000/docs you will findout the web application like interface